-If a household requests to be placed on the waiting list, the applicant will be notified when s/he nears the top of the list for an available unit.
-The applicant may refuse the first unit and continue to wait for another unit with no change in waitlist position, if applicant has good cause for refusing the unit offered.
-If an applicant rejects an offer without good cause, the applicant will be removed from the waiting list.
+Applicant households are placed on the waiting list for all unit sizes for which they qualify.
+The applicant will be notified when s/he nears the top of the waiting list for which a unit becomes available.
+The applicant may refuse the first unit size and continue to wait for another unit of the same type with no change in waitlist position, if applicant has good cause for refusing the unit size offered.
+If the applicant refuses the first unit type without good cause, the applicant will be removed from that unit type waiting list.
+The applicant household can continue to wait for the other unit size with no change in waitlist position.
+The household must either occupy the next vacant unit offered, or be removed from the other waiting list.

 If the applicant has a preference and would move to the top of the waiting list, the household retains its preference status.
-'Good cause' includes medical reasons, recent death of a close family member, desire to give 30-day notice to the family's existing property, and rejection of a unit because the available unit is close to a unit with an assistance animal or pet to which someone in the applicant family is allergic, or facing or recovering from a hospital stay within the projected move-in period.
+'Good cause' includes medical reasons, recent death of a close family member, desire to give 30-day notice to the family's existing property, and rejection of a unit because the available unit is close to a unit with an assistance animal or pet to which someone in the applicant family is allergic, facing or recovering from a hospital stay within the projected move-in period.
 When a unit is rejected for good cause, the applicant will keep his/her place on the waiting list, and Management will offer the available unit to the next applicant.
-Management will require documentation to support the 'good cause.'
+Management will require documentation to support the good cause.
 If applicant refuses a unit a second time, with good cause, applicant will be removed from the waiting list and will need to reapply.

 When an applicant reaches the top of the waiting list, Management will schedule a final screening appointment within one week.
-The applicant must come in to the office for this appointment, and must bring all items requested by Management.
+The applicant must come in to the office for this appointment, and must bring all items requested by management.
 If the applicant fails to attend and/or fails to supply all items, the unit will be offered to the next applicant on the list.
 The first applicant will retain his/her place on the waiting list the first time this occurs.
 If the applicant fails to attend a second scheduled interview and/or fails to supply all required items a second time, the applicant will be removed from the waiting list.